BULLITS BASKETBALL CLUB

 Our priority continues to be the health and wellbeing of all players, coaches, officials, staff, volunteers and families.

 Stay calm, be safe and be kind.
-Hope to see you all soon.
+See you all soon.

 Bullits Basketball Club is a community based, not for profit, junior basketball Club.
 Our playing base is primarily drawn from the Sandringham, Hampton, Highett, East Brighton and Black Rock area.
 This encompasses many of the schools in the area but predominantly Sandringham Primary, East Sandringham, St Mary’s, Hampton Primary, Haileybury, St Leonard’s, Sandringham Secondary College.